Discover Wild Nature Parks in Sonoma County

 People climb along a trail at Hood Mountain Regional Park and Open Space Preserve, Sonoma County

-With nearly 2,000 acres on the northern end of Sonoma Valley, Hood Mountain offers 19 miles of trails geared to fit hikers; they proceed across creeks, through grasslands, into forests, and up peaks, providing challenges and stunning vistas.
-Gunsight Rock, a rocky outcropping about 300 feet below the 2,730-foot summit, offers incredible views of Sonoma Valley and beyond.
-Four environmental, tent-only campsites (including one group site) are available in remote settings reached by hiking about two miles from parking areas.
+With nearly 2,000 acres, Hood Mountain offers 19 miles of moderate to challenging trails geared to fit hikers.
+Traverse across creeks, through grasslands, into forests, and up peaks for stunning vistas.
+Gunsight Rock, a rocky outcropping, offers incredible views of Sonoma Valley and beyond.
+Four tent-only, environmentally friendly campsites (including one group site) are available in remote settings, accessible by hiking about two miles from parking areas.
 Sites include tables, food lockers, and tent pads, with primitive toilets nearby.

 Wildflowers bloom alongt the coast at Salt Point State Park, Sonoma County

-This absolutely gorgeous park consists of 6,000 acres of wooded uplands, coastal bluffs and coves.
-The rhythm of the dramatic, pounding surf punctuates a hike along rocky promontories where you’ll enjoy panoramic views, kelp-dotted coves, open grasslands, forested hills, pristine prairies and a pygmy forest.
-With 20 miles of hiking trails, over six miles of rugged coastline, and an underwater park, you can enjoy a variety of other activities such as picnics, horseback riding, fishing, skin and scuba diving, and camping (more than 100 reservable sites are available).
+This park comprises 6,000 acres of wooded uplands, coastal bluffs, and coves.
+The rhythm of the pounding surf punctuates a hike along rocky promontories where you’ll enjoy panoramic views, kelp-dotted coves, open grasslands, forested hills, pristine prairies, and a pygmy forest.
+With 20 miles of hiking trails, over six miles of rugged coastline, and an underwater park, you can enjoy a variety of activities here, like horseback riding, fishing, skin and scuba diving, and camping (more than 100 reservable sites are available).

 The wild Sonoma Coast at Goat Rock Beach, Sonoma Coast State Park

-This amazing park consists of a series of fabulous beaches separated by rock bluffs and headlands; it extends 17 miles, from Bodega Head to four miles north of Jenner; it features more than a dozen access points along coast Highway 1 that allow you to park and make your way onto a beach.
+This park consists of a series of fabulous beaches, dotted with rock bluffs and headlands, stretching 17 miles from Bodega Head to north of Jenner.
+There are more than a dozen access points along Pacific Coast Highway 1 that allow you to park and make your way to a beach.

 Shell Beach is a good stop for beachcombing and tide pools.
-Goat Rock Beach is near a haul-out spot for seals, which are a lot of fun to watch.
-Salmon Creek Beach attracts surfers.
+Goat Rock Beach is near a popular spot to watch seals on the bank.
+North and South Salmon Creek Beach attract surfers.
 Campsites are available at Wright’s Beach and Bodega Dunes, and seasonal primitive campsites with pit toilets can be found at Willow Creek environmental campground.

 People walk along the beach at Stillwater Cove Regional Park, Sonoma County

-Located on the Pacific Ocean in Jenner (near Fort Ross State Historic Park), 210-acre Stillwater offers great birding, fishing, fabulous ocean-view hiking, a beach launch suitable for kayaks and other small boats, immensely popular abalone diving, and camping (20 reservable campsites and a hiker/bicyclist group site).
-One popular activity here: walking the ½-mile trail to the historic one-room schoolhouse at Fort Ross.
+Located on the Pacific Ocean in Jenner (near Fort Ross State Historic Park), 210-acre Stillwater Cove offers great birding, fishing, fabulous ocean-view hiking, a beach launch suitable for kayaks and other small boats, popular abalone diving, and camping (20 reservable campsites and a hiker/bicyclist group site).
+One popular activity here is walking the ½-mile trail to the historic one-room schoolhouse at Fort Ross.

 People gaze at the waterfall at Sugarloaf Ridge State Park, Sonoma County

 Sugarloaf contains the headwaters of Sonoma Creek and offers 25 miles of trails for hiking and horseback riding (some trails are open to mountain bikers).
-The Robert Ferguson Observatory is open to the public, and trout fishing is good in Sonoma Creek in late spring and early summer (California fishing license required for anyone over 16).
-Forty-seven campsites are situated on a large meadow near Sonoma Creek; a group campsite is also located in the Park.
+The Robert Ferguson Observatory is open to the public, and trout fishing is good in Sonoma Creek in late spring and early summer (a California fishing license is required for anyone over 16).
+Forty-seven campsites are situated on a large meadow near Sonoma Creek, and a group campsite is located in the park.

 Two men look over the hillside while on mountain bikes at Trione-Annadel State Park, Sonoma County

-Trione-Annadel is an outdoor lover’s paradise, offering almost 5,000 acres of rolling hills and 35 miles of trails for hikers, mountain bikers and equestrians.
-Peak months for wildflowers are April and May, but wildflowers bloom from January into September.
+Trione-Annadel is an outdoor lover’s paradise, offering almost 5,000 acres of rolling hills and 35 miles of trails for hikers, mountain bikers, and equestrians.
+Wildflowers bloom from January through September, with April and May as peak months for viewing blooms.

-A fishing lake is perfect for anglers (those over 16 need a fishing license); sensational views attract photographers; and bird lovers can spend many happy hours here.
-Trione-Annadel State Park is adjacent to Spring Lake Regional Park, Santa Rosa’s most popular recreation area, complete with lake, campround, and hiking trails.
+A fishing lake is perfect for anglers (those over age 16 need a fishing license), sensational views attract photographers, and bird lovers can spend many happy hours here.
+Trione-Annadel State Park is adjacent to Spring Lake Regional Park, a popular recreation area, complete with a lake, campground, and hiking trails.

 See Sonoma County’s safety tips for water activities here.